 A cow’s nutrient requirements in early gestation aren’t terribly different than her daily maintenance requirements, but as fetal growth increases so does the rest of her nutritional needs.
 During this time, you aren’t just feeding the cow, you are also feeding her growing and developing calf.
 Once a cow enters lactation, she will need a much higher level of protein and energy.
 If her feeding program isn’t meeting her needs she will begin to pull condition off her back to continue providing for her calf, and her performance will begin to lag.
 You will also need to feed a first-calf heifer or second-calf female much differently than a mature cow.
 A young pregnant female that is still growing needs more protein than a mature cow.
 If there aren’t enough nutrients for the heifer and her growing fetus, she will use what is available first to meet her own growth and maintenance needs.

 To be sure that your cows are receiving adequate nutrition, provide them a high-quality supplement like VitaFerm® Concept•Aid®.
 The high vitamin and mineral fortification caters to the heightened nutrient requirements of the cow during the last trimester and early lactation.
 BioZyme® utilizes organic trace minerals, the highest quality and most stable bioavailable trace minerals on the market, and high levels of Vitamin E in all their Concept•Aid products.
-In addition to a suite of vitamins and minerals, Concept•Aid includes Amaferm®, a natural prebiotic designed to maximize the nutritional value of feed.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility.
+In addition to a suite of vitamins and minerals, Concept•Aid includes Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 Concept•Aid is available in different formulations to compliment different forage types and qualities to maximize animal performance.
 BioZyme also offers Concept•Aid in a tub for added convenience, and multiple protein options to meet protein requirements during specific stages of production.